wcfrobert/ezbolt/Cu Coefficient Table/README.md

 ## C Coefficients Tabulated

 The .csv and .json files above contain over 90,000 pre-computed C coefficients.
-Simply import this csv into a spreadsheet, and do some XLOOKUP to find the appropriate C coefficients for your connection design.
-No solvers necessary and way faster than looking up the AISC steel construction manual.
-The csv file contain the following columns:
+Simply import this csv into a spreadsheet, and do some XLOOKUP to find the appropriate C coefficients.
+No solvers necessary!
+The csv file contain the following columns.
+Note all bolts are assumed to have 3" spacing.

 * `Cu Coefficient.csv`
   * **columns**: column of bolts
   * **rows**: row of bolts
-  * **eccentricity**: load eccentricity (ex = Mz / Vy)
+  * **eccentricity**: horizontal load eccentricity (ex = Mz / Vy)
   * **degree**:  load orientation (0 degrees is vertical downward)
   * **Ce**: elastic center of rotation coefficient
   * **Cu**: (plastic) instant center of rotation coefficient

-For users more comfortable with programming, I've also provided the same data in json format.
+I've also provided the same data in json format.

 * `Cu Coefficient.json`
   * The key order is as follows: `...[N_columns][N_rows][eccentricity][degree]`["Cu" or "Ce"].
 All keys are integers.